pupilfirst/playbook/9-faq.md

 6. Will this benefit apply to supplementary or improvement papers?

    Yes, once you receive this benefit, it will apply to any exams you might have in that particular semester, including improvements and supplementary exams.
 Obviously, this benefit wouldn't carry on to exams in other semesters.
-You need to apply individually to other semesters.
+You need to apply individually for other semesters.

 ---
 [^1]: All questions are from the point of view of the founders.